Titantek/ada-outlier-datastory/content.md

 The evolution of Wikipedia's structure from 2007 to 2024 has led to an improvement in the similarity between articles.
 The structure of Wikipedia in 2024 is more coherent and organized than in 2007.s

-# Part 4: Are the players(LLMs) stronger in 2024 than in 2007?
+# 4. Are the players(LLMs) stronger in 2024 than in 2007?

 <div class="chat">
   <div class="Marty">